govinsprabhu/Traffic_signs_detector/writeup_template.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I have used the LeNet, but added a lot of modification.
+I have used the LeNet convolutional netwrok, but added a lot of modification.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|